Richard Diebenkorn: Career

+Santa Monica and Ocean Park series

 In September 1966, Diebenkorn moved to Santa Monica, California, and took up a professorship at UCLA.
 He moved into a small studio space in the same building as his old friend from the Bay Area, Sam Francis.
+On the same block or nearby were the studios of James Turrell, Larry Bell, Robert Irwin, Vija Celmins, Billy Al Bengston, Maxwell Hendler, Ed Moses, Alexis Smith, Frank Gehry, Charles Arnoldi, Chris Burden, and Karen Carson.
 During this time, he lived in a house on Amalfi Drive in Santa Monica Canyon, where he would host an artist collective.
 In the winter of 1966–67, he returned to abstraction, this time in a distinctly personal, geometric style that departed from his early abstract expressionist period.
 The Ocean Park series, begun in 1967 and developed for the next 18 years, became his most famous work and resulted in approximately 135 paintings.
 Based on the aerial landscape and perhaps the view from his studio window, these large-scale abstract compositions were named after a community in Santa Monica, where he had his studio.
-Diebenkorn retired from UCLA in 1973.
 The Ocean Park series bridged his earlier abstract expressionist works with color field painting and lyrical abstraction.
+In 1973, Diebenkorn, finding the day-to-day academic and classroom duties unpleasant and burdensome, retired from UCLA to focus solely on his studio work.